sangchatb/dx-saga/readme.md

 [Live Demo](https://codesandbox.io/s/dx-saga-0xq0m)

 - `selectorChannel`
-  - prevent extraneous side-effects by only running sagas when the selected state changes[example](#selectorchannel-usage-example)
+  - prevent extraneous side-effects by only running sagas when the selected state changes [[example]](#selectorchannel-usage-example)
   - simplify sagas that watch multiple actions as inputs by watching the state instead
   - simplify component development when combined with `useSaga`
   - nextAction = F(select(state), saga) where select(state) ⊂ state when select(State) != select(nextState)
 - `useSaga`
   - Start and stop sagas when components mount and unmount
-  - ensure effects, like takeLatest, have their own state so actions from other UI components don't cancel another components side-effect. [global takeX test](examples/run-saga-behavior/src/take-global/take-state.test.ts) vs [ui instance takeX test](examples/run-saga-behavior/src/take-ui-instance/take-instance.test.ts)
+  - ensure effects, like takeLatest, have their own state so actions from other UI components don't cancel another components side-effect. [[global takeX test]](examples/run-saga-behavior/src/take-global/take-state.test.ts) vs [[ui instance takeX test]](examples/run-saga-behavior/src/take-ui-instance/take-instance.test.ts)
-  - provide `ownProps` to the saga and any selector it uses [example](#combined-selectorchannel--usesaga-example-usage)
+  - provide `ownProps` to the saga and any selector it uses [[example]](#combined-selectorchannel--usesaga-example-usage)
   - optionally provide a separate `context` and `io` from the global saga middleware
 - serialize execution of code blocks globally using `monitor.enter/exit`